Tearsheet

 AI Analysis | Feedback

-• AAR is like the **AutoZone for airplanes**, providing aftermarket parts, components, and maintenance services for aircraft.
+• Like AutoZone for airplanes, offering parts, repairs, and maintenance services for commercial and military aircraft.

 AI Analysis | Feedback

-• Maintenance, Repair & Overhaul (MRO): Offers comprehensive maintenance, repair, and overhaul services for aircraft, engines, and components.
+• Maintenance, Repair, & Overhaul (MRO) Services: Performs inspection, maintenance, repair, and overhaul for aircraft airframes, engines, and various components like landing gears, wheels, and brakes.

 AI Analysis | Feedback